OpenPrinting/openprinting.github.io/_posts/2023-01-19-OpenPrinting News - January 2023.md

 After that I have [released the second beta](https://openprinting.github.io/cups-filters-Second-Generation-Second-Beta-Release/).

+In addition to documentation and build system fixes discovered during the Debian packaging, the following changes have been done:

+**libcupsfilters**

+- Filter functions did not handle the page size correctly when no printer IPP attributes are supplied (in case of classic CUPS filter no PPD file).
+Now if a page size is supplied with the job, this one is simply used, otherwise the sizes of the input pages and as a last mean US Letter.
+- In the `cfCatalog...()` API for obtaining human-readable strings and translations of attribute/option and choice names, we added suport for specifying the user's UI language now, to receive the requested strings in the correct language, and not only human-readable strings in English.

+**libppd**

+- In the PPD file generator for driverless printing with CUPS we now support more than 2 resolutions in Apple Raster/AirPrint.
+The `urf-supported` IPP attribute was only parsed correctly when its `RS` part had only 1 or 2 and not more resolutions specified.
+We have corrected now for an arbitrary amount of resolutions, taking the lowest for "draft", the highest for "high" and one in the middle for "normal" print quality.
+- `ppdFilterEmitJCL()`: Added NULL check for PPD not being supplied.
+Classic CUPS filters created based on filter functions using `ppdFilterCUPSWrapper()` and also filter functions of libppd (`ppdFilter...()`) should also work without PPD file and not crash if no PPD file is supplied.

 ## LPrint 1.2.0 release
 The Printer Application for label printers, [LPrint](https://www.msweet.org/lprint) v1.2.0 ([Snap Store](https://snapcraft.io/lprint)) adds support for snap configuration and EPL/ZPL auto-typing support, and fixes a number of bugs.
 Changes include: